-The purpose of the Buyer's Guide is NOT to (1) disparage the main international assessments (PISA, PIRLS, TIMSS) or (2) to measure SDG 4.1.1.
+The Buyer's Guide is not about measuring SDG 4.1.1 and its purpose is not to disparage the main international assessments (PISA, PIRLS, TIMSS).
 While the Buyer's Guide offers critique about the participation of some countries in the main international assessments, particularly when the assessments prove to be too difficult for a country's students and the data is not well used, the immense value that the main international assessments contribute is well understood globally.
-When a country participates in one of the main international assessments and the assessment is of limited use because it was too difficult or the data does not get used, this benefits neither the country nor the assessment provider.
+When a country participates in one of the main international assessments and the assessment is of limited use because it was too difficult or the data does not get used, there is no benefit to the country or the assessment provider.
 Finally, while this Buyer's Guide is produced by the UNESCO Institute of Statistics, it recognizes that reporting on SDG 4.1.1 is just one of many goals for participating in an assessment that are considered (see Box 2 below).
+For SDG 4.1.1, the Buyer's Guide does offer a list of public goods that are available for guiding countries on the choice of assessment in the Annex.